VEuPathDB/StaticContent/content/dataExplorer/about.md

 ---
-title: About ClinEpiDB
+title: About dataExplorer
 layout: null
-permalink: /ClinEpiDB/about
+permalink: /dataExplorer/about
 tags: [general]
 ---

 <div id="ce-static-content">
-  <h1>About ClinEpiDB</h1>
+  <h1>About dataExplorer</h1>

   <h2 id="what-is-it">What is it?</h2>
     <div>